Aviation SMS Implementations Take Years to Fully Mature

 These managers who believe this need to be trained on SMS principles.
 SMS implementations affect the entire organization, and managers should be actively involved in the SMS implementation.

-2. Gap Analysis is Your Best Friend
+2. Gap Analysis Is Your Best Friend

 Most aviation safety managers know what a gap analysis is.
 I am guessing that most safety managers perform the gap analysis once.
 This is an educated guess based on our data.
 Approximately 10-15% of safety managers will perform a gap analysis regularly.

 The gap analysis should be your primary SMS implementation checklist; although there are SMS implementation plans as well.
-A gap analysis checklist is more detailed than an SMS implementation plan checklist.

 There are many models for a gap analysis, such as: